NanoComp/meep/doc/docs/C++_Developer_Information.md

 ### `numpy.i`

-Typemaps for `numpy` arrays (taken from the numpy [Github repository](https://github.com/numpy/numpy/blob/master/tools/swig/numpy.i)).
+Typemaps for `numpy` arrays (taken from the NumPy [Github repository](https://github.com/numpy/numpy/blob/master/tools/swig/numpy.i)).
 See the [documentation](https://docs.scipy.org/doc/numpy-1.13.0/reference/swig.interface-file.html) for instructions on using these typemaps.

 ### `typemap_utils.cpp`